top of page

 $150 – $500

-💡 Tip: Using an independent insurance broker in Connecticut can help landlords find competitive rates while ensuring comprehensive coverage.
+💡 Tip: Working with an independent insurance broker in Connecticut can help you find competitive rates while ensuring proper coverage.

-1. Relying on homeowners' insurance instead of specialized landlord policies
+• Using homeowners' insurance instead of landlord coverage

-Independent brokers, like Insure Connecticut LLC, provide access to multiple insurance carriers, helping you find the best coverage for your rental property.
+Independent brokers, like Insure Connecticut LLC, work with multiple insurance carriers to find coverage that fits your needs.

-Owning rental property in Connecticut can be rewarding—but only if your investment is properly protected.
-From dwelling fire and liability coverage to loss of rental income and optional flood insurance, each policy plays a crucial role in safeguarding your property and income.
-Don’t leave your investment vulnerable—work with a local insurance broker to create a complete landlord insurance strategy.
+Owning rental property in Connecticut can be rewarding, but only when your investment is properly protected.
+From dwelling fire and liability coverage to loss of rental income and flood insurance, each policy plays an important role.
+Working with a local insurance broker ensures your landlord insurance strategy is complete, compliant, and built for Connecticut’s unique risks.

 FAQ: Connecticut Landlord Insurance